nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 curious how easy it is to set up a location aware Postgres database with Django, my chef recipe says the server config takes about three steps.

-Getting the last two problems solved is a lot harder than the first two, though.
+Getting the last two problems solved is a lot harder than the first two, though, and it's probably worthwhile to at least examine the basic ideas behind each.

 ### High Availability